nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/I Want To Make Notes Because.md

 I don't want my knowledge experiences to fade out after a few months, instead I want them to give me the ability to use my knowledge in daily conversations & knowledge work.

+So that I can ...
+- Make sense out of experiences.
+- Reference past thoughts & insights as I write new ones.